zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

   transaction.
 Therefore, data hashing grows in O(n\ :sup:`2`) as the number of sigops in a transaction increases.
 While a 1 MB block would normally take 2 seconds to verify with an average computer in 2015, a 1MB transaction with 5569 sigops may take 25 seconds to verify.
-This could be fixed by optimizing the digest algorithm by introducing some reusable “midstate”, so the time complexity becomes O(n). [#quadratic]_
+This could be fixed by optimizing the digest algorithm by introducing some reusable "midstate", so the time complexity becomes O(n). [#quadratic]_

 * The algorithm does not involve the value being spent by the input.
 This is usually not a problem for online network nodes as they could request for the specified transaction to acquire the output value.
 For an